ghostbyte-org/sdr-learning-pack/README.md

 offline learning sessions for under-resourced learners. we intentionally avoid tracking participants or collecting personal data.

+## why this exists

+most sdr learning resources assume you already own hardware. this pack is built to remove that barrier by teaching rf fundamentals using iq files, simulations, and offline-first labs, so students can learn before they can afford or access real radios.
 ---

 ## how to use this pack